-- In order for you and your teen to better understand how your teen feels, they will need to practice feelings identification and feelings expression. - Feelings identification is a term for being able to name your feelings with detail and accuracy.
+- In order for you to better understand how you feel, you will need to practice feelings identification and feelings expression. - Feelings identification is a term for being able to name your feelings with detail and accuracy.
 Feelings identification goes beyond saying you feel "good" or "bad" and instead involves developing a richer feelings vocabulary.
 Feelings expression is a term for sharing emotions in safe and productive ways. - The use of mood tracking to identify and record feelings is a helpful way to increase feelings identification and expression.
-A Mood Tracker is a simple system that can help your teen label and record their feelings. - As your teen improves their feelings identification and expression through mood tracking, you and your teen may notice patterns in their moods.
+A Mood Tracker is a simple system that can help you label and record your feelings. - As you improve your feelings identification and expression through mood tracking, you may notice patterns in your moods.
 Paying attention to these patterns is an important first step to figuring out ways to improve mood.
-Having a better understanding of their emotions will help your teen use other helpful skills in this guide, such as Relaxation Skills (Depression Skill 3) and Problem Solving (Depression Skill 5).
+Having a better understanding of your emotions will help you use other helpful skills, such as the Relaxation Skills (Depression Skill 3) and Problems Solving worksheets (Depression Skill 5) in this guide.